For anyone who likes to work out, having their own home or garage gym is the ultimate dream.

 Find out what works for you based on a) the size of your garage b) the temperature and humidity in your region and c) your budget.

-For my tastes, I'd probably install the super powerful and durable Air King ceiling fan for a long-lasting option and extreme air flow.
+For my tastes, I'd probably install the super powerful and durable Air King ceiling fan (Amazon link) for a long-lasting option and extreme air flow.

 Hope this helped!